Steering documents

 Preschool takes place at the leisure-time care facilities at schools (SFO).
 The preschool does not have its own curriculum and must follow either the themes of the pedagogical curriculum (applies to ECEC settings) or the preschool class competence areas (applies to the first year of school).

 The aim of the preschool is to ensure a smooth transition from day care to school.
-Often preschool activities consists of play, teaching, and learning to get familiar with the structure of a school day.
-The Ministry of Children and Education have collected best practise examples to inspire and guide the municipalities in their organisation of preschool.
+Often preschool activities consist of play, teaching, and learning to get familiar with the structure of a school day.
+The Ministry of Children and Education has collected best practice examples to inspire and guide the municipalities in their organisation of preschool.